Christopher Pearson (footballer)

-Christopher Ricardo Junior Pearson (born 21 January 2003) is a Jamaican professional footballer who plays as a midfielder for Las Vegas Lights in the USL Championship.
+Christopher Ricardo Junior Pearson (born 21 January 2003) is a Jamaican professional footballer who plays as a midfielder for St. Louis City 2 in the MLS Next Pro.

 Club career

 Youth

 Pearson spent four years at Kingston College from 2019 to 2022.
 Pearson was named the MVP of the league in 2022 after finishing as its leading goalscorer with nine goals.

 Cavalier

 In 2022, Pearson signed with National Premier League side Cavalier, where he debuted on 14 March 2022, scoring an 89th–minute goal against Molynes United.

 FC Tulsa

 On 19 July 2022, Pearson made the move to the United States, joining USL Championship side FC Tulsa.
 Following the 2022 season, he re-signed with the club for 2023.

 Las Vegas Lights

 In 2025, Pearson moved to Las Vegas Lights in the USL Championship.

+St. Louis City 2

+On 6 February 2026, CITY2 announced sign Christopher Pearson to a one year MLS Next Pro contract with an option to June 2027.

 International career

 Pearson has been capped five times at under-20 level for the Jamaican national team.
 He was also selected by Jamaica's senior squad three times in its final 2022 FIFA World Cup qualification window in March 2022 in fixtures against El Salvador, Canada, and Honduras.